cellml/libcellml-archived/docs/source/usecases.rst

    #.
 Use case: Change units of an algebraic identifier
    #.
 Use case: Change units of a literal constant
+   #.
+Use case: Unlimited undo/redo of changes to models
    #. todo: add more here

 #.
 Category: Refactoring a CellML 1.2 model